The success of your brand (and any brand) depends on building customer loyalty – and keeping customers loysl and engaged.

 Measuring a loyalty program’s success

 Remember that it’s not enough to implement a loyalty program and hope for the best.
 Like all other marketing efforts, you’ll need to track your loyalty program’s success by measuring ROI.
+Here are some ways to measure its results:

 - You can also compare your customer retention rate, and examine average customer lifetime value, before and after you start your loyalty program.